KateGrutter/Bakery-POS/README.md

 ![Bakery-POS](./assets/newscreenshot.png)

-## Task

-Create a React application that allows the user to build a village by placing improvements and consuming resources.

 ## Functionality

 Bakery-POS utilizes HTML, CSS and DOM manipulation to dynamically add different bakery items to a cart, gives a total, allows the user to check out, and gives the user a receipt of the items purchased along with the subtotal, tax, and total amount.